NunoMBatista/Blaise-Pasqal-Quantum-Challenge-GIC-quAI/code/Qadence_implementation/README.md

 - A confusion matrix heatmap is saved as `confusion_matrix.png`.

 ## Notes
-- The code is modular and can be extended to larger image sizes, different datasets, or more complex quantum architectures.
+- The code is modular and can be extended to larger image sizes (resulting in complex circuits that can take a while to execute), different datasets, or more complex quantum architectures.
 - Adjusting the number of training epochs and learning rates may help improve performance.